alphagov/govuk-design-system-architecture/proposals/001-use-rfcs-and-adrs-to-discuss-proposals-and-record-decisions.md

 - it will help us to answer questions from our users as to why things are the way they are
-- it makes it less likely that approaches will be changed in the future without a full understanding of the context or the rational for the original decision
+- it makes it less likely that approaches will be changed in the future without a full understanding of the context or the rationale for the original decision
 - it provides a valuable resource to others, both in government and the wider community, who are embarking on similar projects